open-osp/open-osp/README.md

 OSCAR_REPO=git@bitbucket.org:oscaremr/oscar.git
 ```

-Then run `./openosp setup`.
-This should copy Oscar version 19 to your oscar folder.

 We have not fully tested using other versions yet but if you want to use other versions, you can change the `OSCAR_TREEISH` value from any branch in `https://bitbucket.org/oscaremr/oscar/branches/`

 ## Backups